newrelic/newrelic-php-agent/STYLEGUIDE.md

 _"This does not contain everything, but what it contains is true"._

-1. Use Doxygen to document all constants, enums, typedefs, struct fields and function declarations.
+1. Document all constants, enums, typedefs, struct fields and function declarations.
 Use the following style for function comments headers:

 ```
-  /**
-   * @brief Notice that the Doxygen header starts with /**
-   *
+  /*
-   * All function declarations in .h files in the repository are documented
+   * Purpose: All function declarations in .h files in the repository are documented
    * using Doxygen.
 Every function has an @brief, lists its @param as well
    * as its @return value.
 In some cases, @warning is used to point out a
    * particularly problematic issue with respect to usage or behavior.
    *
-   * @param [in]  parameter1  Long descriptions must be indented for easier
+   * Params:  1. parameter1  Long descriptions must be indented for easier
    *                         reading.
 Notice how this description is long but
    *                         is indented with the parameter description to set
    *                         it apart from the next param.
-   * @param [in]  parameter2  Here's that other param.
+   *          2. parameter2  Here's that other param.
    *
    *
-   * @param [out] parameter3 But when descriptions are short.
+   *          3. parameter3  But when descriptions are short.
-   * @param [out] parameter4 It's fine for them to omit the tabs.
+   *          4. parameter4  It's fine for them to omit the tabs.
    *
-   * @warning Notice that the comments in the Doxygen header are one
-   * space after the * and do not start on the same line as /**.
    */
 ```